Make the Email Trigger Visible

-- Email Sent: this means that the Email successfully left Apricot.
+Email Sent: this means that the Email successfully left Apricot.
 This isn't the end of the emails journey through the web though!
 It next reaches SendGrid, Apricot's official email relay service.
 SendGrid will then send it via standard email protocol.
 It's possible that the email was blocked or bounced after SendGrid attempted to send it (this is not an Apricot error).
-For more information on SendGrid please visit the Email Trigger's main article and scroll down to the Email Trigger Tips and Tricks section
+You can read more about SendGrid at the bottom of this article.

 The Trigger Event is the most common problem why an email trigger doesn't send.
 Generally, you will see "Not Triggered" in the Email Status every single time you save the record, even if it meets the criteria to send, if you forgot to set the Trigger Event.
 This tells Apricot if it should send an email only on record creation, only on record update, only on batch creation, or a combination thereof.
 At least one Trigger Event must be checked or an email will never send.